tbrowder/FinanceAPI/README.md

 **FinanceAPI** has a set of routines to extract financial data from various markets around the world using their APIs.
 There is a free tier with a limit of 100 queries per day.
 The user must obtain a personal API key in order to successfully use the full capability of this module to get desired data.
 See the details at [https://financeapi.net](https://financeapi.net).

-Note the API key obtained must be assigned to the user's environment variable `FINANCEAPI_APIKEY`.
+Note the API key obtained *must* be assigned to the user's environment variable `FINANCEAPI_APIKEY`.
 In a Linux OS one could do this in the user's `$HOME/.bash_aliases` file:

     export FINANCEAPI_APIKEY='dEfvhygSrfbFttgyhjfe3huj'

-Then, in any code using the API, the key is accessed like this:

-    my $apikey = %*ENV<FINANCEAPI_APIKEY>;

 AUTHOR
 ======